What are hammer, claw, and mallet toes?

 These toe problems form over years and are common in adults.
 Women are affected more often than men because they are more likely to wear shoes with narrow toes or high heels.

+Hammer, claw, and mallet toes may hurt and make it hard to find shoes that fit.
+They may rub against your footwear and cause calluses or corns.
 In more severe cases, these toe problems may affect your balance and make it hard to walk.

 Your doctor will ask questions about your symptoms and past health and do a physical exam.
 Your doctor will want to know:

 - When the problems started, what activities or shoes make them worse, and if other parts of the foot are painful.

 - What kind of shoes you wear and how much time you spend standing or walking every day.

 - Any previous foot problems you have had.

 - Any medical conditions you have that could be related, such as arthritis, diabetes, or poor blood flow (circulation).